skiptools/skip-ui/README.md

 - Tap counts > 2 are not supported.
 - Gesture velocity and predicted end location are always reported as zero and the current location, respectively.
 - Only the `onChanged` and `onEnded` gesture modifiers are supported.
-- Customization of minimum touch duration, distance, etc. is not supported.
+- Customization of minimum touch duration, distance, etc. is generally not supported.

+There is one exception to the last limitation: you **can** create a `DragGesture(minimumDistance: 0)` in order to detect touch down events immediately.

 #### Shapes and Paths